cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 <pre><code>Statement desugar((Statement)`debug &lt;String s&gt;`) = (Statement)`if (DEBUG_FLAG) console.log(&lt;String s&gt;);`;
 </code></pre>

+- Concrete syntax matching works "modulo layout".
+This means that the patterns will match source terms regardless of the whitespace and/or comments used in either the pattern or the source term.
+For instance, the desugaring above will match statements like `debug /* a comment */ "debug!"`, or statements with newlines or extra spacing in them.

 - As of yet, holes used in construction patterns (e.g., the returned value of the `debug` desugaring) only admit interpolation of variables.
-If you want to put in complex expressions, first make a variable.
+If you want to put in complex expressions, first make a variable and assign the complex expression to it.

 - Patterns should comply to the grammar.
 If you make a mistake, you'll get a parse error in your Rascal program!